Kidoz-SDK/kidoz-applovin-adapters/README.md

 <img width="800" alt="AppLovinCustomNetwork" src="https://user-images.githubusercontent.com/86282008/197710543-171fe5fc-9c5e-414b-96ab-07f3b28de708.png">

-Once the Kidoz Network was properly configured you will now be able to enable and configure the Kidoz Ad Data in your Ad Unit waterfall.
+Once the Kidoz Network is properly configured you will now be able to enable and configure the Kidoz Ad Data in your Ad Unit waterfall.
 Replace KIDOZ_PUBLISHER_ID and KIDOZ_SECURITY_TOKEN with the publisher id and token you recived from Kidoz when you've created your publisher account.
 ```java
   {"publisher_id":"KIDOZ_PUBLISHER_ID","token":"KIDOZ_SECURITY_TOKEN"}